ethanrhume/wwcdch/README.md

 notifiable conditions for Walla Walla County (2013 - 2023), perform trend analyses, and generate some basic data visualizations.

+Primary author: Ethan Hume
+Contributors: Epidemiology staff, Walla Walla County Dept. of Community Health

 > [!IMPORTANT]
 >
 > **Data Notice**: This repository does not include source data due to privacy restrictions.
-Scripts and visualizations are available to reproduce results with appropriate data access.
+Scripts and visualizations are available to reproduce results only with appropriate data access.
 If you are interested in obtaining the data used to perform these analyses, please reach out to the Walla Walla County Department of Community Health.
 >
-> Please also note that all visualizations have been edited to ensure no small cell sizes (n < 10) are displayed.
+> All visualizations have been edited to ensure no small cell sizes (n < 10) are displayed.
 This is to protect individuals from being re-identified in areas with a small population.

-### How to run these analyses:
+### How to run these analyses

 1. Clone this repo